 Advanced Software Engineering

-Today’s Internet is the dominating communication infrastructure for supporting distributed scalable software systems as different as social networks, interactive games, smart homes, smart cites, IoT infrastrucure or supply chain management.
+Today’s Internet is the dominating communication infrastructure for supporting distributed scalable software systems as different as social networks, interactive games, smart homes, smart cites, IoT infrastructure or supply chain management.
 In this lecture, we will investigate some of the main technologies, which will shape the future of Internet from a software engineering perspective.
-This journey will start with a recap of web basics such as URIs, HTTP, JSON; then continue with web services (WS) with a strong focus on RESTful ones and some notions of asynchronous programming with event loops; and conclude with actual topics such as the Web of Things (WoT), the semantic web and cloud computing for resource sharing and optimization.
+This journey will start with a recap of web basics such as URIs, HTTP, JSON; then continue with web services (WS) with a strong focus on RESTful ones and some notions of asynchronous programming with event loops.
+We will conclude with actual topics such as the Web of Things (WoT), cloud computing, advanced databases and smart contracts.

 On successful completion of this course, you will have: